ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 description: Learn how to use WebAssembly to bring libraries, written in other languages, to the Web in a safe and idiomatic manner.
 date: 2020-08-06
 hero: hero.jpg
+alt: A WebAssembly-branded hose leaking water onto the street.
 authors:
   - rreverser
 tags: